jlcanela/nginx-openshift-docker-image/README.md

 * If you just want to serve some static files, mount them at `/usr/share/nginx/html`
 * If you want to proxify a backend service, you can either configure the backend target through the `NGINX_PROXY_TARGET` environment variable (`http://host:port` syntax) or use a custom configuration.

-Note that you can have a look at the `docker-compose.yml` for an example with both a proxy instance and a simple (backend) instance, and some custom headers.
+Note that you can have a look at the `docker-compose.yml` for an example with both a proxy instance and a simple (backend) instance, and some custom headers and redirection rules.

 ### Basic configuration through environment variables